Hope for a good and happy life – even in Gaza

 FRIDAY, 23 AUGUST 2024

 One: The world naturally came into being through explosions and cosmic expansion, and evolution.
 Political leaders are people who have risen to positions of power through a combination of personality, chance, and social pressure.
-Most of them are corrupt; some try their best to serve and uplift their communities.
+Most of them are corrupt, although some certainly try their best to serve and uplift their communities.
 Then they die or are voted out or recalled, and someone else takes their place.
 Another version of this is that the strings in America are pulled by a conspiracy of Big Oil, Intelligence, and Wall Street (see Mike Benz on X).
 One could certainly assume that each country has its own version of such large and powerful interests making decisions behind the scenes.

 Two: The world naturally came into being through explosions and cosmic expansion and evolution.
 Political leaders are puppets of the Vatican, who pull all the important strings behind the scenes.
 Why?
 The Roman Catholic Church ruled Europe for almost a thousand years.
 The common assumption is that they slowly but surely lost power and influence over the next five centuries.
 This assumption is either wrong, or they succeeded in placing supporters back in positions of power.